-Once completed, you can review your transfer-in credits at MyTCC portal.
+Once completed, you can review your transfer-in credits in your ctcLink Student Center.
 You can also obtain a copy of your transfer-in credits at the Enrollment Services office, Bldg.
 7 (picture ID required).

 After reviewing your transfer-in credits, email credeval@tacomacc.edu if you have questions.
 You do not have to wait for your transcript to be evaluated before you meet with an advisor.
 Bring your unofficial transcript to your advising appointment.